-Presently little is known about the water quality of the watercourse directly in the study area, but it is assumed due to the activities in the study area, that the aquatic systems contain very little in the form of pollutants, other than elevated sediment loads during floods.
+Presently little is known about the water quality of the seasonal watercourses directly in the study area, but it is assumed due to the proposed prospecting activities in the study area, that the aquatic systems have been moderately impacted by loose sediment.

-During mining, various materials, such as sediments, diesel, and oils could pose a threat to the continued functioning downstream areas, if by chance it is dispersed via surface run-off, or could permeate into the groundwater.
-The possible negative changes to water quality during the mining phase would be limited to sedimentation and erosion related issues.
+During prospecting, various materials, such as sediments, diesel, and oils could pose a threat to the continued functioning downstream areas, if by chance it is dispersed via surface runoff, or could permeate into the groundwater.
+The possible negative changes to water quality during the prospecting phase would be limited to sedimentation and erosion related issues.
 These negative impacts would persist into the medium term.

-Changes to water quality impact on the functioning of plants and instream biota.
+Changes to water quality impact on the functioning of riparian plants.
 This impact without mitigation would have a Moderate intensity as excessive pollution will also impact on instream conditions due the introduction of additional sediment and toxins.
 Potential toxins include the following:

-Hydrocarbons (oil, other lubricants, grease and fuels) - The persistent impact of these pollutants is varied, but can enact negatively on metabolic pathways, cellular structures (plant and animal), respiration and gene stability (heavy metals).
+• Hydrocarbons (oil, other lubricants, grease and fuels) - The persistent impact of these pollutants is varied, but can enact negatively on metabolic pathways, cellular structures (plant and animal), respiration and gene stability (heavy metals).

 - All vehicles must be regularly inspected for leaks.
-Re-fuelling must take place on a sealed surface area to prevent entry of hydrocarbons into topsoil and groundwater; - All spills, should they occur, should be immediately cleaned up and treated accordingly. - Chemicals used for mining, vehicle maintenance and construction must be stored safely on site but outside the 32m buffer and surrounded by bunds.
-Chemical storage containers must be regularly inspected so that any leaks are detected early. - Littering and contamination of water sources during mining must be prevented by effective site management. - Emergency plans must be in place in case of spillages especially in the watercourse. - No stockpiling should take place within a watercourse. - All stockpiles must be protected from erosion, stored on flat areas where run-off will be minimised, and be surrounded by bunds. - Stockpiles must be located away from river channels. - Erosion and sedimentation into channels must be minimised through the effective stabilisation (gabions and Reno mattresses) and the re-vegetation of any disturbed riverbanks. - The construction camp and necessary ablution facilities meant for construction workers must be beyond the 32m buffer described previously.
+Re-fuelling must take place on a sealed surface area to prevent entry of hydrocarbons into topsoil and groundwater; - All spills, should they occur, should be immediately cleaned up and treated accordingly. - Chemicals used for prospecting/mining, vehicle maintenance and construction must be stored safely on site but outside the 32m buffer and surrounded by bunds.
+Chemical storage containers must be regularly inspected so that any leaks are detected early. - Littering and contamination of water sources during prospecting must be prevented by effective site management. - Emergency plans must be in place in case of spillages especially in the watercourse. - No stockpiling should take place within a watercourse. - All stockpiles must be protected from erosion, stored on flat areas where run-off will be minimised, and be surrounded by bunds. - Stockpiles must be located away from river channels.

+- Erosion and sedimentation into channels must be minimised through the effective stabilisation (gabions and Reno mattresses) and the re-vegetation of any disturbed riverbanks. - The construction camp and necessary ablution facilities meant for construction workers must be beyond the 32m buffer described previously.

-Should the mining sites and the works be managed properly, the negative impacts would remain localised and in the short-term.
+Should the prospecting sites and the works be managed properly, the negative impacts would remain localised and in the short-term.
 This would result in an overall low intensity as the introduction of any pollutants would be probably be limited with mitigation if properly implemented.